 In case of infestation, the technician may be led to change the bait and biocide substance in order to avoid acquired tolerance.
 To reduce the risk for children and pets, the bait formula, developed by international chemical brands, includes a strong bittering agent that the humans or the cats can taste but that the mice cannot.

-You can ask for a quotation to get a mouse control in Siem Reap.
+You can ask for a quotation to get a mouse control.